High Thermoelectric Performance via Stacking-Controlled Symmetry Breaking in Layered XZnBi (X = Rb, Cs) Zintl Materials: Introduction

 In recent years, the increasing demand for sustainable and clean energy technologies has intensified the search for materials with superior thermoelectric performance.
 Thermoelectric materials enable direct conversion between heat and electricity and hold promise for waste heat recovery, solid-state cooling, and remote power generation\cite{bell2008cooling}.
 The efficiency of a thermoelectric material is governed by the dimensionless figure of merit;

-where $s$ is Seebeck coefficient, $\sigma$ is electrical conductivity, T is the absolute temperature, and $k$ is the total thermal conductivity, comprising both lattice ($k_{l}$) and electronic ($k_{e}$) contributions\cite{hsu2004cubic, snyder2008complex}.
+where $S$ is the Seebeck coefficient, $\sigma$ is the electrical conductivity, T is the absolute temperature, and $k$ is the total thermal conductivity, comprising both lattice ($k_{l}$) and electronic ($k_{e}$) contributions\cite{hsu2004cubic, snyder2008complex,ryu2021thermoelectric,ryu2025thermoelectric}.
 For a thermoelectric material to achieve high performance, a material must simultaneously exhibit a large Seebeck coefficient, high electrical conductivity, and low thermal conductivity, an inherently conflicting set of requirements due to the interdependence of these parameters via the charge carrier concentration\cite{xiao2014decoupling}.
 The development of thermoelectric materials with high efficiency and stability at elevated temperatures is essential for advancing sustainable energy technologies\cite{singh2024advancements, weidenkaff2017thermoelectricity}.
 At elevated temperatures, an optimal electronic bandgap is essential to prevent bipolar effect.
-Minimizing lattice thermal conductivity is also key to achieve high ZT value, which can be accomplished through methods such as nano-structuring or alloying\cite{song2025reduced, zhao2011toward}.
-Doping is also an effective strategy and is widely employed in thermoelectric society to tune the thermoelectric properties of materials.
-However, finding a suitable dopant is challenging and often requires extensive computational or experimental studies.
+Minimizing lattice thermal conductivity is also key to achieving a high $ZT$ value, which can be accomplished through methods such as nano-structuring or alloying\cite{song2025reduced, zhao2011toward}.
+Doping is also an effective strategy and is widely employed in thermoelectric society to tune the thermoelectric properties of materials\cite{zhao2020chemical}.
+However, finding a suitable dopant is challenging and often requires extensive computational or experimental studies\cite{ayachi2024high,lee2019fine}.
 Consequently, materials that intrinsically exhibit low lattice thermal conductivity and favorable electronic transport characteristics are particularly attractive.
-These include complex crystal structures with heavy atoms, low phonon group velocities, or localized bonding environments that strongly scatter heat-carrying phonons.
-Such materials can achieve a “phonon-glass electron-crystal” (PGEC) behavior, wherein phonon transport is suppressed like in a glass, while electronic transport remains as efficient as in a crystalline solid\cite{wu2013origin, zhu2018thermoelectric}.
+These include complex crystal structures with heavy atoms, low phonon group velocities, or layered structures that strongly scatter heat-carrying phonons\cite{zhao2014ultralow}.
 This unique combination offers a promising pathway toward high-performance thermoelectric devices with improved thermal stability and efficiency under harsh operating conditions.